Without Obligation.

 What is Family Therapy?

-Family therapy is a special kind of therapy that focuses on the family as a whole.
+Family therapy is a specialized form of therapy that focuses on the family as a whole.
+It helps loved ones understand the challenges that addiction brings and learn how to support one another through the recovery process.

 Benefits of Family Therapy in Addiction Treatment